Vespasian: The emperor who saved Rome

 Then, in AD 43, emperor Claudius decided to launch a massive military invasion of Britain.

-Vespasian earned a name for himself as an extremely capable commander during several early battles on the rivers Medway and Thames.
+Vespasian earned a name for himself as a reliable staff member and an extremely capable commander during several early battles on the rivers Medway and Thames.

 As a result, he was entrusted to lead forces into the south-west of Britain.
 By the end of his time in Britain, Vespasian had participated in about thirty separate battles and captured around twenty towns.

 Unfortunately, the intensive warfare took a toll on Vespasian, since he had received a number of wounds.
-In AD 50, he decided to return to Rome and pursue a political career.

-In AD 51, his military reputation and popularity allowed him to serve as consul.
-However, when his time in the role had expired, he decided to go into a temporary retirement, as he had offended emperor Claudius' wife, Agrippina.
+However, when his time in the role had expired, he decided to go into a temporary retirement, as he had " bitterly offended" emperor Claudius' wife, Agrippina, when he was touring with the imperial family in Greece.

 Even though Claudius had died in AD 54, Agrippina's son, Nero, had become emperor, which meant that Vespasian wouldn't return to another political position for over a decade.